Assisting Nurses And Health Care Professionals After A Serious Work Injury

-If you are a nursing or healthcare worker who has been injured on the job, you may be entitled to workers’ compensation benefits so you can recover and get back to work.
+If you are a nursing or health care worker who has been injured on the job, you may be entitled to workers’ compensation benefits so you can recover and get back to work.
 However, there are many times when the initial claim may be denied, resulting in a need to fight the denial.
-The good news is that you have a St. Paul workers’ comp lawyer ready to help you obtain the full benefits that you deserve.
+The good news is that you have a St. Paul workers’ comp lawyer at the Law Office Of Joshua Borken ready to help you obtain the full benefits that you deserve.

 - Patient handling – These activities can include manually lifting patients as they are repositioned and transferred

-- Workplace violence – Sometimes healthcare workers work with patients that can be violent.
+- Workplace violence – Sometimes health care workers work with patients who can be violent.
 Sometimes hospital workers have to treat violent criminals or individuals who may have mental health conditions that make them dangerous to themselves and others.

 - Slips and falls – Liquids can be spilled on the floor or obstacles can be left on the floor, resulting in a fall that can lead to broken bones.

 There are a number of common injuries that result from these types of accidents, and they include the highly frequent sprains and strains, slipped discs from lifting patients, bloodborne diseases from needle sticks, infections from exposure to bodily waste or airborne pathogens, head injuries from falls or falling objects, and broken bones from violence or falls.

 At the Law Office Of Joshua Borken, clients receive the understanding they need when trying to obtain workers’ comp benefits after an accident.
 When you have a St. Paul workers’ comp lawyer working by your side, you increase your chances of a successful claim that involves getting paid full compensation rather than underpayment.
 In other words, you receive the advocacy you need to get the results your future depends on.